Markov Chain Order Estimation and Relative Entropy: Numerical Simulations

-Clearly, for a given $\eta$, the random variables ${LDL}_n(a_1^\eta)$ and $GDL(\eta)$ contains much of the information concerning the sample's relative dependency, nevertheless, numerical simulations as well as theoretical considerations anticipates a great deal of variability for small samples.
+Clearly, for a given $\eta$, the order estimator $GDL(\eta)$, as well as $AIC(\eta)$ \cite{Tong}, $BIC(\eta)$ \cite{Schwarz} and $EDC(\eta)$ \cite{Zhao,Dorea} contain much of the information concerning the sample's relative dependency, nevertheless numerical simulations as well as theoretical considerations anticipates a great deal of variability for small samples.